 Here is a compendium of trouble shooting techniques for Macs.
-See the Repair Stories page for some descriptions of problem solving.
+See my Repair Stories page for some descriptions of problem solving.

 To report a problem, write down:

-Do not speculate about why it didn't work.
+Do not guess about why it didn't work.
 Experts are often wrong; beginners even more often.
 Don't mix speculation with facts: it wastes everybody's time.

-If you have a program that crashes when you run it:
+If you have a program that crashes or fails when you run it:

 If you are having an Internet problem, for example if there is "connection failure" or a little exclamation in a triangle next to Inbox when reading mail, or the web browser displays a "can't connect" message: